cocos/cocos-docs/en/ui-system/components/engine/widget-align.md

 If **AlignMode** is set to **ONCE**, and the alignment is performed once when the component is initialized, the engine will automatically set the `enabled` property of the Widget component to `false`, disabling the Widget component to disable the automatically update for subsequent every frame.

-If the alignment needs to be changed at runtime, you need to manually set the **AlignMode** mode to **ALWAYS**, or manually traverse the Widgets that need to be aligned and set their `enabled` property to `true` when the alignment needs to be updated each frame at runtime.
+If the alignment needs to be changed at runtime, manually set the **AlignMode** mode to **ALWAYS**, or manually traverse the Widgets that need to be aligned and set their `enabled` property to `true` when the alignment needs to be updated each frame at runtime.

 For a scene with many UI elements, ensuring that the **AlignMode** property of the Widget component is set to **ONCE**, which can significantly improve the running performance of the scene.